maloneyl/islington_library/README.md

 # IslingtonLibrary

 This gem helps you search the Islington Library's catalogue for a book by the given author and title.
-Non-book items are excluded, and

 ## Installation